-PES: Tim, it's great to talk to you again.
-Please bring us up to speed on how Renu Robotics' autonomous technology is solving the solar industry's growing vegetation management problems.
-What's the latest on the Renubot?
+PES: Tim, it's always good to talk to you.
+When we've spoken in the past, you've always done a great job of bringing us up to speed on how Renu Robotics' autonomous technology is solving the solar industry's growing vegetation management problems.
+So what's the latest on Renu and its plans for 2023?

-Tim Matus: It's great to talk to PES again and, as you can imagine, we've been busy.
-Renu continues to expand, we're cutting grass at utility-scale solar facilities in various regions of the US and we've even rolled out a new company logo.
-In the past year, we've more than doubled in size, while fulfilling orders for existing customers and talking to new potential ones.
-Back in early 2019, there were a handful of us and now we're 70+ employees and still growing.
-We've been looking for a new building to expand our operations, engineering, manufacturing and Mission Control.
+Tim Matus: I'm happy to talk to PES again.
+We continue to grow and we have a lot planned for 2023.
+In the last year we've more than doubled in size, while fulfilling orders for existing customers and talking to new ones almost every day.
+In early 2019, there were a handful of us and now we're 50+ employees and growing.
+We're in the process of looking for another building to expand our operations, engineering, manufacturing and Mission Control.

-Our primary core market remains solar power plants, but we've also entered the commercial airport market as well.
+Our primary core market remains US utility-scale solar power plants, but we've also entered the commercial airport market, which we anticipate will continue to grow.
 On the solar side, we're operating in 16 states from Maine to Hawaii.

-PES: Renu is operating at solar facilities across the US as we see industry projections of exponential growth not only in the states, but also globally.
-With more large solar facilities going online every year, that must mean more acreage and growth potential?
+PES: We note Renu is operating solar facilities at utility-scale across the US and we see industry projections of exponential growth not only in the States, but also globally.
+So with more bigger solar facilities going online every year, that means more acreage and growth potential?

-TM: It certainly does.
+TM: Absolutely.
 Current projections estimate there are more than one million acres in the United States alone to maintain and that's growing as we speak, especially after the Inflation Reduction Act (IRA) became law.
-It's led to a massive amount of investment in the solar industry and incentivises decarbonisation efforts, which favours a product like the all-electric Renubot.
+It's led to a massive amount of investment in the solar industry and incentivizes decarbonization efforts, which favors a product like the all-electric Renubot.

 Plus, with the Solar Investment Tax Credit (ITC), there's a section that applies both to commercial solar and utility-scale solar facilities.
-The combined IRA and ITC tax credits can save companies building new solar facilities as much as 40% in some cases.
+The combined IRA and ITC tax credits can save companies building new solar facilities as much as 40 percent in some cases.